bw-sleeptracker/back-end/README.md

 }
 ```

-### day/all/current-user
+### day/current-user
 #### GET

 * Requires user to be logged in
-* Returns an array containing all sleep day log data for a user by user Id
+* Returns an array containing all sleep day log data for a user by user Id ordered by newest first
- ordered by date

 ```js
 [